 how to make ice lanterns

-- Place a plastic cup inside a 6-cup plastic container and tape it securely to keep it in place in the center.
+- Place a plastic cup inside a 6-cup plastic container and tape it securely to keep it in the center.

-- Add water around the cup and place outdoors (or in the freezer) unitl completely frozen.
+- Add water around the cup and place outdoors (or in the freezer) until completely frozen.

 - Return the lanterns outside immediately and add a votive candle.
 They look beautiful when lit in daylight, but especially at night.